Modelling of initially stressed solids: structure of the energy density in the incompressible limit: Initially stressed materials

 with

-where $\mathcal{C}_\mathcal{F}$ is the choice function that associate to any set $[\tens{P}]\in \mathcal{F}$ one of its elements\footnote{The existence of such a function is guaranteed by the axiom of choice.}.
+where $\mathcal{C}_\mathcal{F}$ is the choice function that associates to any set $[\tens{P}]\in \mathcal{F}$ one of its elements\footnote{The existence of such a function is guaranteed by the axiom of choice.}.
 Clearly, by definition

 Consequently, by the definition of material isomorphism, we get